MuntadherAteeq/Bazaar-Bid/README.md

 3. Launch XAMPP Control Panel.
 4. Start "Apache" and "MySQL" modules.
 5. Open a web browser and navigate to `http://localhost/auctionMVC`.
-6. For Admin Page, navigate to `http://localhost/auctionmvc/admin.php`.
-7. For Database Admin, navigate to `http://localhost/phpmyadmin`.
+6. For Database Admin, navigate to `http://localhost/phpmyadmin`.

 ### Windows (WAMP User)